taiwoobe/VueChat/README.md

 # vue-firebase

-> A SPA showing how to use Firebase Realtime Database with our Vue Project
+> A SPA showing how to use Firebase Realtime Database and Fiebase Authentication with our Vue Project.

+> The live demo can be viewed here: mean-can.surge.sh

 ## Build Setup